apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

     )
 {{< /highlight >}}

-We focus on important steps of pipeline: tokenizing the text, getting embedding using RunInference and finally getting prediction from HDBSCAN model.
+We will now focus on important steps of pipeline: tokenizing the text, getting embedding using RunInference and finally getting prediction from HDBSCAN model.

 ### Getting Embedding from a Language Model

 In order to do clustering with text data, we first need to map the text into vectors of numerical values suitable for statistical analysis.
 We use a transformer based language model called [sentence-transformers/stsb-distilbert-base/stsb-distilbert-base](https://huggingface.co/sentence-transformers/stsb-distilbert-base).
 It maps sentences & paragraphs to a 768 dimensional dense vector space and can be used for tasks like clustering or semantic search.
 But, we first need to tokenize the text as the language model is expecting a tokenized input instead of raw text.

-Tokenization can be seen as a preprocessing task as it transforms text in a way that it can be fed into the model for getting predictions.
+Tokenization is a preprocessing task that transforms text in a way that it can be fed into the model for getting predictions.

 {{< highlight >}}
     normalized_embedding = (